-The petition posits that "increased choice can enhance opportunities for patients and physicians to be focused on quality, access and cost efficiencies."
-Data was presented in the petition to support the cost efficiency of procedures performed in the ASC as compared to those performed in hospitals for both Medicaid and the State Health Plan; differences in costs per case in 2012 were \$160.99 and \$2030.55, respectively.
-The initial analysis reveals the possibility of monetary savings.
-However, further analysis would need to be performed in order to take into account patient profiles and disease severity such that actual cost savings could be accurately assessed.
-Different acuity levels of patients in hospitals as compared to ASC facilities make further data analysis challenging.
+Furthermore, data was presented in the petition to support the cost efficiency of procedures performed in the ASC as compared to those performed in hospitals for both Medicaid and the State Health Plan; differences in costs per case in 2012 were \$160.99 and \$2,030.55, respectively.
+This data does not take into account the different acuity levels of patients in hospitals as compared to ASC facilities.
+Further analysis would need to be performed in order to take into account patient profiles and disease severity such that actual cost savings could be accurately assessed.